sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 All banking domain code is encapsulated in a separate `BankingServices` project.
 Let's add the banking domain functions to the agent plugins.
 For simplicity in this workshop, all functions reference BankingServices.
 However, kernel functions can be any managed code that enables the LLM to interact with the outside world.
 The Base plugin, inherited by all plugins, contains common code for all plugins.

-In your IDE, navigate to the **ChatInfrastructure** project in the solution.
+In your IDE, navigate to the `ChatInfrastructure` project in the solution.

-Then navigate to the `ChatInfrastructure\AgentPlugins\` folder.
+Then navigate to the `AgentPlugins` folder.

 Open the `BasePlugin.cs` file

-Copy the following code into the class.
+Paste the following code into the class definition below the constructor.

 ```csharp
     [KernelFunction("GetLoggedInUser")]